 Government Code Section 65583(a)(8)(A-D) requires that the Housing Element update inventory assisted housing developments at risk of expiration or conversion to market rate within the housing element planning period (2007-2014).
 Assisted housing developments include multifamily rental housing complexes that receive government assistance under any of the following federal, State, and/or local programs (or any combination of rental assistance, mortgage insurance, interest reductions, and/or direct loan programs) which are eligible to change to market-rate housing due to termination (opt-out) of a rent subsidy contract (e.g., Housing Choice Vouchers, Section 8) mortgage prepayment (e.g., FHA), or other state or local programs with expiring use restrictions.

-As of 2008 in San Francisco, Section 8 housing is the only housing type at risk of conversion to market rate.
+Some 6,770 units funded through tax-credit, HCD, bond, and FHA identified as at-risk with expirations between 2000 and 2006 have been secured through renewed contracts.
+According to the San Francisco Redevelopment Agency, as of 2008, Section 8 housing is the only housing type at risk of conversion to market rate in San Francisco.
 As shown on Table I-46, almost 580 low-income units are at risk of losing their Federal Rental Section 8 subsidies by 2014.
-Through contracts managed by the San Francisco Housing Authority, the Federal project-based Section 8 program subsidizes rent on over 8,000 units of affordable housing in the city.
+The SF Housing Authority manages contracts for over 8,000 Section 8 units.
 Almost half of these units are in projects owned or managed by non-profit organizations.
 Section 8 units receive Federal subsidies that provide the owners of these units with the difference between 30% of the tenant's income, and a HUD established rent for the units.

-Table I-46 shows Section 8 units with contracts set to expire in the next few years.
 Expiration of Section 8 subsidies in privately owned projects could force tenants to pay market rate rents for their unit, or face eviction.
 Expiration of Section 8 contracts in nonprofit owned projects will burden organizations that lack sufficient income to meet operating costs and mortgage payments.
-Approaching Section 8 contract expirations threaten the affordability requirements of almost 580 units throughout the city.
+Preservation costs for these units is estimated to be \$43,275,000.